TheCodeDaniel/flux/readme.md

 This command will:

+- ✅ Check version conflicts in Google Play Console (fail fast if version exists)
 - ✅ Build AAB in release mode
 - ✅ Parse build output for AAB path
-- ✅ Prompt you to confirm deployment (Y/n)
+- ✅ Prompt you to confirm deployment (Y/n) - use `--skip-confirm` to skip for CI/CD
 - ✅ Upload to Google Play Store
 - ✅ Assign to specified track
 - ✅ Log deployment to `.flux-mobile/deployments.json`